 Here’s the thing, I lived in Dublin all of my life until I was eighteen when I left for the big smoke.
-Although I now live in London, I visit home on a regular basis, It’s been so interesting seeing my city through the eyes of a parent.
+Although I now live in London, I visit Ireland, my home on a regular basis, It’s been so interesting seeing my city through the eyes of a parent.
 There are a tonne of things to do in Dublin with kids!
 My little ones love visiting their grandparents in Dublin and enjoy our days out seeing the city and beyond.
 Something I love most about home is we can be in the city, or the mountains, within a short period of time.

 Most people visiting Dublin stay in the city centre, however it is the mountains where I love the most.
 Dublin City itself is easy to walk around, it’s not at all strenuous and for younger ones a stroller would works best.
 If you are planning on doing a lot of touring you can save money by getting the Dublin Pass.
 I always rent a car when visiting Dublin so I can get to the mountains and other attractions outside the city centre easily.